UK Space Ambitions: 100 year wait until Sutherland spaceport sees a return?18th Sep 2019

 Out of all the proposed sites, the Sutherland location has had the most backing from the government-funded UK Space Agency with grants being awarded to US company Lockheed Martin and Orbex Space, a company mostly operating out of Denmark.

 A closer examination of the plans set out initially for Sutherland suggested that 20 launches per year would be scheduled for that particular site.
 Although the recent announcement outlining the public consultation process has suggested a maximum of 10 launches per year.
 Other reports have suggested six launches per year.

-Highlands and Islands have recently announced that they are nervous at being the largest investor in the project and are seriously concerned at the high risk involved with costs set to soar.
+Highlands and Islands have recently announced that they are nervous about being the largest investor in the project and are seriously concerned at the high risk involved with costs set to soar.
 They have been talking about approaching the Scottish Government for some form of financial support.